 As a business owner and resident on Gloucester Rd, Sarah has been instrumental in creating Glos Rd Central, to promote the independent traders and community groups in the area and improve the street scene.
 She writes the regular column for local magazine Bishopston Matters and sends press releases to other local and Bristol magazines to help her high street.
-Sarah co-ordinates events such as Mayfest, the North Bristol Art Trail and Gloucester Road Christmas Street Party. for the BCR Neighbourhood Partnerships and is a Champion for the Avon Wildlife My Wild City Project Avon Wildlife Trust She organised planters of flowers and shrubs out on the wide pavements of Gloucester Road funded by the local BCR Neighbourhood Partnership (for which she is the Trader Rep) http://www.bcrnp.org.uk/.
+Sarah co-ordinates events such as Mayfest, the North Bristol Art Trail and Gloucester Road Christmas Street Party. for the BCR Neighbourhood Partnerships and is a Champion for the Avon Wildlife My Wild City Project Avon Wildlife Trust She organised planters of flowers and shrubs out on the wide pavements of Gloucester Road funded by the local BCR Neighbourhood Partnership (for which she was the Trader Rep) http://www.bcrnp.org.uk/.
 Sarah was filmed during the installation which shown on BBC Springwatch Episode 12 in 2016.

 She instigated the Gloucester Road Art Banners project to install artist designed street banners along the whole length of Gloucester Road. https://www.room212.co.uk/glos-rd-central http://glosrdcentral.co.uk/index.php/glos-rd-art-banners

 In 2014 Sarah was commissioned to create a painting for the second series of ITVs Broachurch.
 Her painting appeared in the Latimer’s house.
 The Broadchurch producers had visited Sarah in Room 212 and, under her direction, commissioned a painting by Huw Richards Evansand bought about 10 other prints and paintings from local artists in the gallery.